Selling & Buying A House With Unpermitted Construction

 How to Obtain a Retroactive Permit for Your Unpermitted Construction?

-To get your undocumented work permitted, you need to apply for inspection and seek permit approval from the building department.
-The building and safety department will conduct inspections and may ask for the removal of walls, ceilings, or floors to make sure the work is done correctly.
-They may also ask for necessary remedial work to bring any violations into compliance.
+To legalize your undocumented work, you’ll need to apply for inspection and secure permit approval from the building department.
+The building and safety department will conduct thorough inspections, which may involve removing walls, ceilings, or floors to ensure the work meets regulations.
+They may also require remedial action to rectify any violations.

-Here are the steps involved in the process of obtaining a retroactive building permit.
+Here’s a breakdown of the steps involved in obtaining a retroactive building permit:

-Learn about the complete process of obtaining a retroactive permit for your unpermitted construction here.
+For a full service to handle the entire process of obtaining a retroactive permit for your unpermitted construction including any type of structure or unpermitted remodeling visit:

 What Happens if You Do Not Disclose Unpermitted Construction to the Buyer?